apache/datafusion/dev/release/README.md

 git push 5.1.0
 ```

-If there is ballista release, also push the ballista tag
+If there is a ballista release, also push the ballista tag

 ```
 git tag ballista-0.5.0
 git push ballista-0.5.0
 ```

-If there is datafusion python binding release, also push the python tag
+If there is a datafusion python binding release, also push the python tag

 ```
 git tag python-0.3.0